 By identifying potential impact zones, contractors can put safeguards in place, such as measuring peak particle velocities during pile driving, compaction, earth moving and other activities.
 With a team of Claim professionals that specialize in construction, deploying investigative resources early when vibration damages are alleged can help identify the different factors involved surrounding vibration type losses and mitigate costs.

 Pre-construction surveys can help when allegations are made related to construction activities that cause vibration.
 Contractors should determine which activities can cause ground vibration before work starts, determine the radius of pre-construction surveys and document property inspections to enable comparisons when damage allegations are made.
 ZoneCheck can help determine how far out pre-construction surveys should extend from a project and at the same time, can produce documentation that can aid in mitigating vibration losses.

 Pre-construction surveys and project documentation are some items to keep in mind before a project.
 Follow our pre-construction checklist for more tips.

-Updated for the first time in more than 45 years, the new silica standard requires the construction industry to take steps to protect employees from exposure to respirable crystalline silica.
+The silica standard requires the construction industry to take steps to protect employees from exposure to respirable crystalline silica.